MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/reporting-services-management-pack-monitoring-configuration.md

 ## Availability of SQL Server Reporting Services Components

-This management pack introduces a set of monitors for SSRS Deployments and SSRS Instances.
+This management pack introduces a set of monitors for SQL Server Reporting Services Deployments and Instances.
 These monitors verify availability from the following perspectives:

-- SSRS Scale-out Deployment:
+- Scale-out Deployment:
-  - SSRS catalog database is accessible
+  - Catalog database is accessible
-  - SSRS temporary database is accessible
+  - Temporary database is accessible
   - There are no broken references to shared data sources
   - Number of failed report executions (expressed as a percentage of total report executions) is below the threshold
   - All instances within the deployment are discovered
   - Number of failed subscriptions
-- SSRS Instance:
+- Instance:
-  - SSRS catalog database is accessible
+  - Catalog database is accessible
-  - SSRS temporary database is accessible
+  - Temporary database is accessible
-  - SSRS windows service is started
+  - Windows service is started
-  - SSRS web service is accessible
+  - Web service is accessible
-  - SSRS report manager is accessible
+  - Report manager is accessible
-  - SSRS Instance is not using too much CPU resources
+  - Instance is not using too much CPU resources
-  - SSRS Instance is not using too much memory resources
+  - Instance is not using too much memory resources
-  - There is no memory configuration conflict between SSRS Instance and SQL Server Database Engine (if both components are running on the same server)
+  - There is no memory configuration conflict between Reporting Services Instance and SQL Server Database Engine (if both components are running on the same server)
-  - Other processes allow enough memory resources for the SSRS Instance
+  - Other processes allow enough memory resources for the Reporting Services Instance
-  - Number of failed report executions per minute is below the threshold for the given SSRS Instance
+  - Number of failed report executions per minute is below the threshold for the given Reporting Services Instance

 ### Report Manager and Web Server Accessible

-Management Pack for SQL Server Reporting Services supports monitoring of SSRS Web Service and SSRS Report Manager using multiple endpoint URLs to determine whether they are available.
+Management Pack for SQL Server Reporting Services supports monitoring of Reporting Services Web Service and Report Manager using multiple endpoint URLs to determine whether they are available.
 By default, the first URL in the sequence is used.
 If you want to use a different URL, you can explicitly set the **URL position** override by changing its default value to a value that corresponds to the desirable URL.

 ### Failed Subscriptions Monitoring